supadupaplex/ps2-hl-tools/source/paktool/text/readme.txt

 PS2 HL PAK tool
+Developed by supadupaplex
+License: BSD-3-Clause (check out license.txt)
-Developed by Alexey Leushin, Novosibirsk, 2017-2020 Zlib library is used within this program to perform DEFLATE\INFLATE operations.
+Zlib library is used within this program to perform deflate\inflate operations

 This tool is intended to extract or create new PS2 Half-life PAK files.